Continuous linear operator: Guaranteeing converses

 A TVS is said to be locally bounded if there exists a neighborhood that is also a bounded set.
 For example, every normed or seminormed space is a locally bounded TVS since the unit ball centered at the origin is a bounded neighborhood of the origin.

 If $B$ is a bounded neighborhood of the origin in a (locally bounded) TVS then its image under any continuous linear map will be a bounded set (so this map is thus bounded on this neighborhood $B$).

 Consequently, a linear map from a locally bounded TVS into any other TVS is continuous if and only if it is bounded on a neighborhood.

 Moreover, any TVS with this property must be a locally bounded TVS.
 Explicitly, if $X$ is a TVS such that every continuous linear map (into any TVS) whose domain is $X$ is necessarily bounded on a neighborhood, then $X$ must be a locally bounded TVS (because the identity function $X \to X$ is always a continuous linear map).

 Any linear map from a TVS into a locally bounded TVS (such as any linear functional) is continuous if and only if it is bounded on a neighborhood.

 Conversely, if $Y$ is a TVS such that every continuous linear map (from any TVS) with codomain $Y$ is necessarily bounded on a neighborhood, then $Y$ must be a locally bounded TVS.

-In particular, a linear functional on a arbitrary TVS is continuous if and only if it is bounded on a neighborhood.
+In particular, a linear functional on an arbitrary TVS is continuous if and only if it is bounded on a neighborhood.

 Thus when the domain or the codomain of a linear map is normable or seminormable, then continuity will be equivalent to being bounded on a neighborhood.